Empire of Light: Plot

-Hilary sees Stephen be harassed by a group of skinheads on the street and later deal with a racist customer and Stephen confides in her about the racism he faces.
+Hilary sees Stephen being harassed by a group of skinheads on the street and later deal with a racist customer and Stephen confides in her about the racism he faces.
 Hilary and Stephen go to the beach, where Stephen tells her about his first love, Ruby, who works at the same hospital as his mother.
 When Stephen asks about her past, she goes on an agitated rant about men and angrily destroys a sand castle they had been building.

-Neil, a coworker, discovers their relationship and warns Stephen of Hilary's mental health.
-Ellis informs the workers that the theater has been chosen for the regional premier of Chariots of Fire.
-At the premiere, a manic Hilary gets on stage and delivers an agitated speech before informing Ellis's wife about their affair.
+Neil, a colleague, discovers their relationship and warns Stephen of Hilary's mental health.
+He tells Hilary it would be best if they end their sexual affair.
+Donald informs the workers that the cinema has been chosen for the regional premiere of Chariots of Fire.
+At the premiere, a manic Hilary gets on stage and delivers an agitated speech before informing Donald's wife about their affair.
+Hilary's mental health deteriorates.
+While Stephen is at her flat checking on her, mental-health authorities break down her door and take her to be re-institutionalised.

-Hilary's mental health deteriorates, and she is institutionalized.
-Stephen begins training with Norman, the theater's projectionist.
-He runs into Ruby at the theater, and they start dating again.
+Weeks later, back at the theatre, Donald has been replaced and Stephen begins training with Norman, the cinema's projectionist.
+He runs into Ruby at the cinema, and they start dating again.
 Hilary is released from the hospital and returns to work.
-Stephen advises her to see a movie at the theater, something she has never done.
-During her welcome-back party, a skinhead crowd marches past the theater.
+Stephen advises her to see a movie at the cinema, something she has never done.
+During her welcome-back party, a skinhead crowd marches past the theatre.
 When they see Stephen, they break in and assault him.
 Hilary accompanies him to the hospital, where she meets Stephen's mother.

-As Stephen recuperates, Hilary initially stays away.
-Norman confides in her that he has a son he has not seen in many years because he abandoned his family and cautions her not to run away.
+As Stephen recovers, Hilary initially stays away.
+Norman confides in her that he has a son he has not seen in many years because he abandoned his family and advises her not to run away.
 She visits Stephen in the hospital.
 His mother tells Hilary that she makes Stephen happy.
-An overjoyed Hillary rushes back to the theater and has Norman play a movie for her: Being There.
+An overjoyed Hilary rushes back to the theatre and has requests Norman to play any movie for her; Norman picks Being There.

-Stephen returns to the theater but informs Hilary that, following her advice, he has decided to return to college and will be leaving town.
+Stephen returns to the cinema but informs Hilary that, following her advice, he has decided to return to college and will be leaving town.
 Stephen remembers his times with Hilary at a going-away dinner with Ruby and his mother.
-The two meet in a park, where Hillary gives him a book and finally bids him goodbye.

-As Stephen leaves on the train, he reads from the book: High Windows by Philip Larkin.
+The two meet in a park, where Hilary gives him a book and finally bids him goodbye.
+As Stephen leaves on the train, he reads from the book High Windows by Philip Larkin.